StarBooks-Platform/backend/README.md

-# backend
+# StarBooks Backend

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- `rust_app/Cargo.toml` - Project configuration file.
+- `Cargo.toml` - Project configuration file.
-- `rust_app/src/main.rs` - Code for the application's Lambda function.
+- `lambdas/**/src/main.rs` - Code for the application's Lambda functions.
-- `template.yaml` - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources using the SAM format.
+- `samconfig.toml` - SAM CLI configuration file.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.